 The results have been disastrous.
-By ignoring our body clocks and not aligning them with our geological clock, we have become sicker, less productive, more prone to injury and more depressed.
+By ignoring our body clocks and not aligning them with our geological clock, we have become sicker, less productive, more prone to injury, more depressed, and most importantly more stressed.
 In this article, we will examine how the body clock works and why you need to keep your life in sync with it.
 We will then provide you with 5 key steps that will allow you to realign your body clock with your geological clock.

 The Rhythms of Life

 The universe that we live in is controlled by a series of basic rhythms.
 The earth will turn on its axis every 24 hours, every 365.25 days, it revolves around the sun, twice a day the tides roll over the shore.
 These basic rhythms are replicated in living creatures.
 It is through these internal timing processes that all living things have been able to adapt in order to maximize their ability to reproduce and survive.

 The majority of the rhythms within humans are known as daily circadian rhythms.
 These rhythms take place over a 24-hour cycle.
 Our internal clock can be likened to the conductor of an orchestra that keeps the ensemble of bodily functions occurring harmoniously on time and in order.